Real Estate Appraiser Job Outlook: Is Now a Good Time to Become an Appraiser?

 Retiring appraisers

-A whopping 45% of appraisers have plans to retire in the next few years, especially certified appraisers, those over 45, and those living in the Northeast.
+Nearly half of appraisers have plans to retire in the next few years, especially certified appraisers and those living in the Northeast.
 In recent years, as veterans have retired, there haven’t been enough new appraisers to take their place.
 This could present great opportunities for newbies entering the field and experienced appraisers considering investing more time and money into upgrading their qualifications

 When’s the best time to jump in?